pedantic-git/quinn.mx/about.md

 ---
 {% include figure.html image="/assets/quinn-large.jpg" caption="My face, circa 2019" position="right" %}

 Greetings!
-My name's Quinn Daley (*they/them*) and I'm a non-binary software developer living in Leeds.
+My name's Quinn Daley (*pronouns: they/them*) and I'm a non-binary software developer living in Leeds.

 Mostly my life online is lived on Twitter and Instagram.
 You can find my handles at the bottom of this page.
 Occasionally I might post something on this blog too.